Yellow vests movement (Canada): Goals and messaging

-CBC News reported in December 2018 that Yellow Vests Canada did not have the same goals as the French movement.
-In a Canadian Press January 2019 interview, Canada's ambassador to France, Isabelle Hudon, also said that the Canadian movement bore little resemblance to the original "gilets jaunes" protests in France.
+In December 2018, CBC News reported that Yellow Vests Canada did not have the same goals as the French movement.
+In a January 2019 Canadian Press interview, Canada's ambassador to France, Isabelle Hudon, also said that the Canadian movement bore little resemblance to the original gilets jaunes protests in France.
 They attracted much smaller crowds than those in France.